The New Year (band)

 The New Year is an American indie rock band that formed in 1999.
 The band was started by former Bedhead members Matt and Bubba Kadane.
 They released their first album in 2001, Newness Ends, which like their following albums was recorded with Steve Albini.
-The End Is Near (2004) and The New Year (2008) followed, with both being received positively by music critics at Pitchfork Media and AllMusic.
+The End Is Near (2004) and The New Year (2008) followed, with both being received positively by music critics at Pitchfork and AllMusic.
 In February 2017, the band announced their first album in nine years, Snow, which was released on April 28, 2017.

 History

 Background

 The band was formed in 1999, a year after the demise of the band Bedhead by former Bedhead members Matt and Bubba Kadane.
 The New Year was originally intended to be a two-person project made up of only the Kadane brothers.
 Four musicians, all longtime friends of the Kadanes, were slowly recruited for live performances and the lineup solidified.

 Like Bedhead in its later years, The New Year started with no real base of operations.
 Early on Matt and Bubba Kadane were located respectively in Boston and Dallas.
 The band soon added bassist Mike Donofrio (of the band Saturnine, located in New York City), drummer Chris Brokaw (in Boston, formerly of the bands Codeine and Come), and guitarist Peter Schmidt (located in Dallas, formerly of the bands Three on a Hill, Funland, Legendary Crystal Chandelier, and part-time member of Bedhead).